eherntan/ev-battery-cell-assembly-defect-prediction/README.md

 # EV-Battery-Cell-Assembly-Defect-Prediction
 This project simulates the Lamination process in EV battery cell assembly.
-This project demonstrates how machine learning can support process engineers by predicting defect likelihood and highlighting the most critical process parameters.Achieved **74%accuracy**, with **96% recall on OK cells** and identified opportunities to improve **defect detection recall** using class balancing (SMOTE, weighted loss).
+This project demonstrates how machine learning can support process engineers by predicting defect likelihood and highlighting the most critical process parameters.Achieved **73%accuracy**, with **71% recall on OK cells** and **76% recall on defective cells**.
+Identified opportunities to improve **defect detection recall** using class balancing (SMOTE, weighted loss).

 ## Features Simulated
 - **Lamination Temperature (°C)**